linux-system-roles/logging/README.md

 playbook.yaml
 -------------

-- name: install and configure rsyslog on the nodes
+- name: install and configure logging on the nodes
   hosts: nodes
   roles:
     - role: logging